mxstbr/convertr/README.md

 # Conversion extension

 When you open a webpage, this extension scans the page and converts all the units to your measuring system of choice.
-For example, let's say you are from mainland europe and used to the metric system.
+For example, let's say you are from mainland Europe and used to the metric system.

 You might come across a recipe that uses fluid ounces and pounds online, but instead of searching Google for the conversion of all these units, this extension takes care of them for you automatically.
-Without even noticing it, all the units on the page are in milliliters and grams.
+Without even noticing it, all the units on the page are in millilitres and grams.

-It works the other way around as well, if you are from the US and used to the imperial system, it will convert all the metric units to imperial ones.
+It works the other way around as well; if you are from the US and used to the imperial system, it will convert all the metric units to imperial ones.

 ## Installation instructions